We Are Aware.

-We are not yet where we want to be, but we value integrity and transparency.
+We value integrity and transparency.
 For this reason, we want to share our ongoing journey and commitment to participating in positive change for our industry.

 We understand that fashion requires greater accountability around our impact on the Earth, and to ensure fair working conditions for all humans throughout our supply chain.

 We have been through a period of introspection and critical evaluation, identifying where we can make immediate and long term changes in our sphere, because every conscious action we take now, will bring about the change that is needed.

 Aje's Head of Production and Supply Chain has been working closely with our partners and supply chain to date, and we are excited to announce that in 2022 Aje will have its first full time Sustainability Officer working with us.